jaredcouncil/Best-predictors-of-NCAA-tourney-success/Capstone_proposal_021819.Rmd

 Generally speaking, my methodology will consist of the following:

--   Compile a list of all the teams that made the NCAA Tournament over the past 10 years and show how many games they won during a tournament in each year (the most you can win is six).
+-   Compile a list of all the teams that made the NCAA Tournament over the past five years and show how many games they won during a tournament in each year (the most a team can win is six).

 -   For each team in each year, compile regular-season statistics for maybe 10-15 different areas (such as offensive efficiency, steals, rebounds).
 I'll do two things with each stat---determine ranking (2nd) and absolute numbers (78 points per game).